There are different aspects of time that combine to create our experience that happens within space-time.

 There’s no sensible place to draw the line and say that one type of experience is self and another type of experience is non-self.

-Some people use it to mean non-duality, some use it to point to a lack of free-will, some use it to point to the transient nature of everything, some use it to point towards the centrelessness of experience.
-A rare few people seem to have grasped that there is something fundamental to do with the interconnectedness and synchronicity in how the entirety of the Universe and reality is emerging in each moment.
+Some people use non-self to mean non-duality, some use it to point to a lack of free-will, some use it to point to the transient nature of sensate experience, some use it to point towards the centrelessness of experience and some people use it to point towards interconnectedness and how we are actually a collective rather than individuals.

 All of these are valid and useful things to talk about but people should just say what they mean instead of shoe-horning it into the vague concept of non-self.